-There is a reason they call it “Your bread and butter!”
+There is a reason they call it “Your bread and butter.”
 Bread is an intrinsic part, not just of Scottish life, but of life around the world.
-Humans have been making bread in different permutations for over 10,000 years and whilst it may be a far cry from the Warburtons loaf we know and love (other brands are available) the flour, yeast, water, salt combination has been doing the rounds for at least 5 millennia.
+Humans have been making bread in different permutations for over 10,000 years and whilst it may be a far cry from the Warburtons loaf we know and love (other brands are available) the flour, yeast, water, salt combination has been doing the rounds since day 1.

 In 2019, a lot of people are turning their back on bread.
-Gluten intolerance, low carb diets, masochism; there’s a myriad of reasons why people are ditching dough in favour of lettuce wraps and mushroom baps.
+Gluten intolerance, low carb diets, masochism; there’s lots of reasons why people are ditching dough in favour of lettuce wraps and mushroom baps.

 Growing up in Scotland, my knowledge of bread extended to the medium white slice, brown if you were trying to be healthy and a tiger bloomer if you were entertaining.
 Sometime around the spawn of Gillian McKeith, seeded loaves suddenly start creeping into the bread bin with the promise of boosting zinc levels and waving a magic wand over our bowels.